How to stop robocalls on a landline—A guide to avoiding bots

 What is Robo Revenge with DoNotPay?

 If you are determined to get payback for all the harassment you suffered from robocallers, DoNotPay can help.
-This fantastic app developed a nifty feature called Robo Revenge that can assist with fighting robocallers in a way that hurts them the most—by getting their money.
+This fantastic app developed a nifty feature called Robo Revenge that can assist with fighting robocallers in a way that hurts them the most—by going for their money.

 While we are waiting for the legislation to catch up with all the technological improvements that enable phone scammers to rob us flat, Robo Revenge takes advantage of your consumer's rights and helps you get payback.